Big Brother (Australian TV series): Original format

-Channel Seven format
+Seven Network format (seasons 12–15)

-In 2020, Seven Network revamped the format of the series to resemble the format of the American and Canadian editions - with housemates deciding both nominations and evictions among themselves.
+In 2020, the Seven Network revived the series in a format inspired by the American and Canadian editions - with housemates deciding both nominations and evictions among themselves.
 The new format emphasised the competitive aspect of surviving the eviction process.
 As such, the housemates were allowed to strategise, politic and collude about the nominations and evictions.
 However, there were still be key differences compared to the American and Canadian formats, most prominently with the Australian public still deciding the eventual winner - rather than being decided by a "Jury" of evicted housemates (as is the case on the American and Canadian show).